microsoft/azurelinux-tutorials/README.md

     }
    ```

-The second package list, demo-packages.json, contains the Hello World and os-subrelease packages that are unique to the CBL-MarinerDemo repository:
+The second package list, demo-packages.json, contains the Hello World and os-subrelease packages that are unique to the CBL-MarinerTutorials repository:

    ```json
    {